RGB vs. HSL: Choosing the Right Color Model for Digital Displays

 Why is HSL better than RGB for CSS?

-HSL is more intuitive for developers.
-It allows you to create color variations (like hover states or shadows) by simply changing the lightness or saturation value, rather than re-calculating the entire RGB triplet.
-This makes design systems more maintainable.
+HSL works better for developers.
+You can create color variations (like hover states or shadows) by changing the lightness or saturation value instead of recalculating the entire RGB triplet.
+This makes design systems easier to maintain.

 Is HSL supported in all browsers?